 - Evidence-based and unbiased resources for policy makers

-All research and findings of the DPL are made publicly available.
+The DPL conducts non-partisan, independent academic research, which is made publicly available.
+All views expressed are our own, and do not represent the views of Memorial Sloan Kettering Cancer Center.
 The DPL receives funding from the Laura and John Arnold Foundation and Kaiser Permanente.

 Dr. Peter B. Bach